 So how do you create a semantic marker in someone’s mind?
 By going to extreme’s and doing something completely unexpected but so memorable it is embedded in our minds.
 Remember how good Burger Baron’s billboards were?
 They were different and were actually funny that they stuck out in our minds, you’d chuckle to yourself when you thought of Burger Baron.

 How about the Roughrider’s Watermelon heads?
 Continue Reading

 Seth Godin recently came out with a book titled Linchpin.
 If you don’t know the story of how Seth came out with the book it’s worth a read.
 To make a long blog short, he offered a free copy of his book in exchange for a minimum donation of $30 towards the Acumen Fund.
 Within 48 hours this offer raised $108,000.

 There was one slip up, for the people who took advantage of this offer living in Canada, the book wasn’t delivered on time.
 Roughly two weeks late, my copy arrived.
 I’m sure some people weren’t happy about the late delivery but it was the next event that really took me by surprise and made up for the late delivery.
 Just last week I receive a similar package in the mail, it’s another copy of the book.
 Inside the front cover lies a note from Mr. Godin that offers this second book as a reward for my generosity and that I must now give it away as a present.

 I was smiling from ear to ear for the remainder of the day.
-Sure it must have cost Seth double the money to send two books, but I Continue Reading
+Sure it must have cost Seth double the money to send two books, but I think to him having me tell this story is worth it.
+Continue Reading